Skip to content

 $ E2E_TEST_FILES_DIRECTORY=extension ctest -R e2e_test

-2. Running directly from e2e_test binary
+2. Using the e2e_test binary

 # Run all tests inside test/test_files/copy